AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/vibes-sms-messages/create-a-vibes-sms-message.md

 >[!AVAILABILITY]
 >
->This feature is available as an add-on for your Adobe Marketo Engage Account.
+>This feature is available as an add-on for your [!DNL Adobe Marketo Engage] Account.
 In order for it to be provisioned properly, it must purchased through Adobe.
-Please contact your Adobe Customer Success Manager for details.
+Please contact your [!DNL Adobe Customer Success] Manager for details.

 >[!NOTE]
 >